devdogfish/etpzp-sms/README.md

 - Consider adding some contact information to the message item in the list
 - Maybe add the possibility to upload images for the contact
 - Make sure you don't pass in undefined values into the database, you should always convert them to `null` instead
+- Should I keep the option to change the sender?
+This would also influence the message-display component
+  - If it's difficult, keep it as ETPZP for everyone.
+If easy, the admin could specify some select options that would be applied to all users.
+#### MESSAGE POLLING AND DELIVERY STATUSes:
+- The database field `status` should always be true
+  - Do message polling to update it conditionally.
+When?
+    - Do it right after sending the message, and for scheduled set a timeout to fetch the status after it got sent
+    - On User Login, check all the messages for confirmed_delivery flag.
+  - Add delivery errors to individual recipients
+  - Maybe add another field like was_scheduled or scheduled_send to show how the message was sent
+- Have a 5-minute refresh timer for polling scheduled message delivery statuses in the root layout so that the amountIndicators also update
+- Add error handling in toasts for buttons that interact with the api such as canceling scheduled messages

 ## Important Commands
 Deleting all tables